A Grade II* listed Georgian country house designed by the celebrated architect Decimus Burton.

-Outside, enjoy BBQs in the private courtyard, explore the estate on Pashley bicycles or hold your own tournament on the nearby tennis court open year-round.
-Try your hand at paddle boarding or rowing on the serpentine lake, learn more about the nature that calls Wilderness Reserve home with our estate ecologist or practice your shot with world-class clay instructors.
-Wilderness Reserve is nestled in 5,000 acres across three river valleys in the county boasting some of the cleanest air in England, yet just a short drive from Suffolk’s celebrated heritage coast.
+Outside, enjoy BBQs in the private courtyard, explore the estate on Pashley bicycles or hold your own tournament on the estate's tennis court open year-round.
+Try your hand at paddle boarding or rowing on the serpentine lake, learn more about the nature that calls Wilderness home with one of our Wilderness Rangers or practice your shot with world-class clay instructors.
+Wilderness is nestled in 5,000 acres across three river valleys in the county boasting some of the cleanest air in England, just a short drive from Suffolk’s celebrated heritage coast.
 Here, discover one of England’s finest piers at Southwold, enjoy famous fish & chips in Aldeburgh or make your own gin at the Adnams Brewery.
 For the adventurous, take to the waves in a rib from Southwold with Coastal Challenger, or visit Go Ape, Suffolk’s biggest tree top adventure.
-In the beautiful fir trees of Thetford Forest discover your inner jungle explorer by climbing rope ladders, swinging through the trees and hurtling down zip wires.